As a graduate student at FBNS, you have the opportunity to engage with award-winning faculty and focus on cutting-edge research technologies.

 Potential career paths include food safety compliance, quality assurance and quality control, sales and technology, and product development and modification.

-M.S. in Food Science
+Master of Science in Food Science

 Students gain a general knowledge of food science and related disciplines to conduct, analyze, and communicate research in academic or industry settings.